In today’s 7 Questions to a Linguist, we hear from a towering figure in the field of linguistics, Dr. William Labov.

-I would like to believe that some of our findings on change and variation will stand the test of time, and that fifty years from now linguists will be interested in what we have found out.
-For example, that mergers will expand at the expense of distinctions, and that given the asymmetry of child raising practices, women will lead over men in the development of linguistic changes in progress.
+I would like to believe that some of our findings on change and variation will stand the test of time and that fifty years from now linguists will be interested in what we have found out.
+For example, mergers will expand at the expense of distinctions, and given the asymmetry of child-raising practices, women will lead over men in the development of linguistic changes in progress.
 But I would be quite content with the result that more linguists leave the university to enter the speech community, engage with the speech of everyday life, and describe the new regularities that emerge as language adjusts to the needs of the speakers who use it.

 6. Are there any uncomfortable or off-putting truths that you have uncovered in the process of researching and writing about language?

 It is very difficult to convey our findings on the nature of everyday language to the general public.
 The vocabulary that people have available to describe local dialects is confined to a small set of words that have no clear or concrete referent: “guttural”, “harsh”, “flat”, “nasal twang”, “singsong”, “drawl”.
 Newspaper stories about changes in progress convey very little information to the readers, no matter how sincere and intelligent the efforts of the writer.

 Moreover, people have a deep investment in principles that are the opposite of what all linguists believe.